gofynd/fdk-client-javascript/documentation/PLATFORM.md

-Category Meta.
-See example below or refer `CategorySchema` for details
+Get Data for one category.
+See example below or refer `CategoryResponse` for details

-Schema: `Category`
+Schema: `SingleCategoryResponse`